Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Methodology

 Following the UDA protocols~\cite{AdaptSegNet,ADVENT,CBST}, we have access to the source images $X_S \in S$ with their corresponding labels $Y_S$.
 For the target domain $T$, only unlabeled images $X_T \in T$ are available.
-Unlike existing UDA methods that overlook the shared context knowledge across domains, we propose a novel context-aware domain mixup (CAMix) to exploit and transfer such cross-domain contexts.
+Unlike most of the existing UDA methods that overlook the shared context knowledge across domains, we propose a novel context-aware domain mixup (CAMix) to exploit and transfer such cross-domain contexts.

-Figure \ref{fig3} shows the overview of our proposed architecture.
-Firstly, we present a contextual mask generation (CMG) strategy for mining the prior spatial distribution of the source domain and the contextual relationships of the target domain, thus generating a mask $M$.
-Guided by this mask, we perform an efficient CAMix on three levels, \emph{i.e.,} input level, output level, and significance mask level (a mask we define to indicate where the pixels are credible.).
-In particular, the teacher model $f_{\theta^{\prime}}$ is an exponential moving average (EMA) of the student model $f_{\theta}$.
-In other words, the proposed CAMix uses the labeled source samples and unlabelled target samples to synthesize the mixed images, the mixed pseudo labels (Section \ref{sec:inputoutputsampling}), and the corresponding mixed significance masks (Section \ref{sec:siglevelsampling}).
-We introduce a significance-reweighted consistency loss (SRC) on the significance mask (SigMask) level to alleviate the over-alignment during the online adaptation procedure.
+Fig. \ref{fig:framework} shows the overview of our proposed architecture.
+Firstly, we present a contextual mask generation (CMG) strategy for mining the prior spatial distribution of the source domain and the contextual relationships of the target domain, thus generating a contextual mask $M$.
+Guided by this mask $M$, we perform an efficient CAMix on three levels, \emph{i.e.,} input level, output level, and significance mask level (a mask that we define to indicate where the pixels are credible).
+In particular, the weights of the teacher model $F_{\theta^{\prime}}$ are an exponential moving average (EMA) of the ones of the student model $F_{\theta}$.
+In other words, the proposed CAMix uses the labeled source samples $(X_S, Y_S)$ and unlabeled target samples $X_T$ to synthesize the mixed images $X_M$, the mixed pseudo labels $Y_M$ (Section \ref{sec:inputoutputsampling}), and the corresponding mixed significance masks $U_M$ (Section \ref{sec:siglevelsampling}).
+We introduce a significance-reweighted consistency loss (SRC) on the significance mask (SigMask) level to alleviate the negative transfer and over-alignment during the online adaptation procedure.

+As for other notations, $\Phi_{t}$ is the model's weight at the $t$-th iteration, $Q$ denotes the spatial prior tensor defined in Section \ref{sec:cmg} and $(h,w)$ means the pixel at $h$ in height and $w$ in width. $H$ and $W$ are the height and width of the image. $L$ denotes the number of stochastic forward passes, $\zeta$ is the predictive entropy, and $R$ is the dynamic threshold defined in Section \ref{sec:siglevelsampling}. $\boldsymbol{P}_{l}$ is the predicted class scores of the perturbed sample $X_T^l$ at the $l$-th stochastic forward pass, and $\hat{\boldsymbol{P}}$ is the mean of the predictive probability $\boldsymbol{P}_{l}$ of different forward passes. $P_S$ indicates the predicted scores of the source sample.